Jacqueline Feldscher is an award-winning reporter in Washington, D.C., who covers national security and space for POLITICO.

 She was a also member of the Washington Times team that covered the Navy Yard shooting, which won awards from the Virginia Press Association and the Society of Professional Journalists for breaking news.

-She regularly appears on national and local TV and radio shows, including MSNBC, Fox News and C-SPAN Washington Journal.
+She regularly appears on national and local TV and radio shows, including CNN, MSNBC, Fox News and C-SPAN Washington Journal.

 Follow her on Twitter for her latest stories.